howdyai/botkit-starter-facebook/readme.md

 ###  Need more help?
 * Glitch allows users to ask the community for help directly from the editor!
 For more information on raising your hand, [read this blog post.](https://medium.com/glitch/just-raise-your-hand-how-glitch-helps-aa6564cb1685)

 * Join our thriving community of Botkit developers and bot enthusiasts at large.
-Over 4500 members strong, [our open Slack group](http://community.botkit.ai) is _the place_ for people interested in the art and science of making bots.
+Over 4500 members strong, [our open Facebook group](http://community.botkit.ai) is _the place_ for people interested in the art and science of making bots.

  Come to ask questions, share your progress, and commune with your peers!

 * We also host a [regular meetup and annual conference called TALKABOT.](http://talkabot.ai) Come meet and learn from other bot developers!

  [Full video of our 2016 event is available on Youtube.](https://www.youtube.com/playlist?list=PLD3JNfKLDs7WsEHSal2cfwG0Fex7A6aok)

 # About Botkit